 1.5 Successful applicants will be contacted in late May or early June 2017.

 1.6 Successful applicants are eligible for six (6) free tickets to selected screenings at the Festival (not redeemable for cash).
-Unsuccessful applicants are eligible for a double pass to selected screening at the Festival (not redeemable for cash), and may contact email@example.com for feedback from 12 July 2017.
-Applicants must contact firstname.lastname@example.org to redeem their tickets.
+Unsuccessful applicants are eligible for a double pass to selected screening at the Festival (not redeemable for cash), and may contact email@example.com for feedback from 17 July 2017.
+But must have registered by 30th April 2018 gy emailing firstname.lastname@example.org Applicants must contact email@example.com to redeem their tickets.